Six Material Issues

 Initiatives

-1. Foster compliance awareness by periodically providing education about the Compliance Code of Conduct and other compliance-related matters.
+1. Foster compliance awareness by periodically providing education about the Compliance Code of Conduct and other compliance related matters.

-Results (Fiscal 2022)
+Results (Fiscal 2024)

 Monitoring Indicators

-• Status of provision of compliance education
+• Progress with compliance education

-• Status of operation of internal control systems
+• Operational status of internal control systems

-• Status of provision of the Corporate Governance Code
+• Corporate Governance Code compliance

-Key metrics and targets
+Key Metrics and Targets

 ►Annual evaluation and verification

-Results (Fiscal 2022)
+Results (Fiscal 2024)

 Reason for Selection and Future Vision